How to Grow Bat Flowers

 How to Divide Bat Flowers

 Most bat flowers are propagated by division of the rhizomes.
 In the spring, before new leaves appear and you are repotting your rhizome is a good time to divide it.
 Carefully break off a few pieces and plant them in their own containers.
 The original rhizome can be replanted in its container with fresh soil.
+Your new plants won't bloom until the pieces of rhizome have grown large enough to produce flowers.

 How to Grow Bat Flowers From Seed